Whoever knocks persistently, ends by entering. :Ali (A.D. 600?-661), Maxims of Ali

 Once Agent X and I had amicably parted ways, I regrouped and began a search for a new agent.
 I spent hours on Agentquery.com, identifying agents who were looking for the type of book I’d written, who were taking on new clients, who accepted email queries, and who had a proven track record of sales.
 I drafted a query letter and submitted.

 After what felt like a thousand trips to the post office to mail off partial and full manuscripts from the requests I received, three agents were interested in my work and contacted me.
 Now that was thrilling!
 Ultimately I had to decide what direction to take my book and who I wanted to work with as the agents each saw my book a little differently.
-I made my decision (one of the toughest I’ve ever made), and have actually changed agents since that decision.
-I know now that I have the best agent for me and the journey getting to her, while rocky at times, was well worth it.
+I made my decision (one of the toughest I’ve ever made), and have actually changed agents twice since that decision.
+Initially, I listened to other people rather than my gut.
+Instead of going with a good agent from a boutique firm, I went with a high-powered agent in a huge firm.
+In the end, it just wasn’t right for me.
+Lesson learned.

 Having someone who believes in you and your writing is huge.
 And it’s not something to be taken lightly.
 Finding any agent is hard work.
 Finding the right agent can seem nearly impossible.
 But doing your research, targeting agents that represent what you write, and believing in yourself, your talent, and your goals can and will result in your success.